Skip to content

 • chroot doesn't work with mount namespaces

 pivot_root operates at the mount namespace level and reliably isolates the filesystem.
 After unmounting the old root, the process physically can't reach the host FS.
+And on top of this root, OverlayFS (part 5) stacks copy-on-write layers so 10 containers can share one base image.

 Limitations